 A brand new chapter for this volume (no prior version of this chapter existed for AM’s forebear), Ch.
 B explains where Aspie Mouse comes from, as we meet his mother and four siblings; he leaves home, finds the mouse version of MIT (university), gets his present name, impresses everyone with his abilities, and graduates with a “Mouster’s” degree, ready to find his place in the world, armed with new maturity and tools (literal & figurative).

 Notes for Chapter B, “Leaving the Nest for ‘M.I.T.‘”

 This chapter is brand new for this volume.
 It explains where Aspie Mouse came from (we meet his mother and siblings), how he got the name Aspie Mouse, and how he got his education.
-It’s therefore first in this work’s sequence, despite Ch.
-A coming first (see Ch.
+It’s therefore first in this work’s sequence, before Ch.
+A (for why, see Ch.
 A or the notes after the table of contents in “Front Matter”).
 Only one line (“Oh boy!
 Two cats!
 Double fun!”) in Ch.
 B is directly borrowed from a comic book the author wrote for Aspie Mouse’s forebear decades ago.
 How those two cats just referenced fail to capture AM is also similar to that earlier work.
-No other elements in this chapter come from the earlier comic book version.
+No other elements in this chapter come from the earlier comic book series.

-Expansion to this chapter from its original 10-page version of June, 2019 — to 12 in September, 2020 — started by doubling the first two pages to four (changed to the revised format now used for all later chapters) by adding a section on saying goodbye to his siblings (and meeting an outdoor cat).
-This goodbye helps set up the return of his brother D and sister E in Ch.
-G. Sister E will then continue to appear in Chapters H & I. Other planned additions for Ch.
-B include breaking down AM’s “interview” into smaller chunks and showing more of what AM experiences in his classes at “M.I.T.,” especially a course on “Translating Human Words to Rodent Understanding,” that is related to something that happens in Chapter H (and Ch.
+Expansion of this chapter from its original 10-page version of June, 2019 — to 12 in September, 2020 — and now 26 pages — started by adding a section on saying goodbye to his siblings and meeting an outdoor cat.
+That goodbye helps set up the return of his brother D and sister E in Ch.
+G. Sister E then continues to appear in Chapters H & I. Other additions to Ch.
+B include breaking down AM’s “interview” for the mouse “MIT” into smaller chunks and showing more of what AM experiences both in and outside of his classes at the mouse “MIT,” one of which relates to an event in Chapter H (and Ch.
 A) that tests the reader’s mystery-solving skills in a Question asked first after Ch.
 A, then again after Ch.
 H.

 Ch.
-B’s topic expansions also open doors to asking more end-of-chapter questions on living situations and family (including siblings) — for mice; later (Ch’s C &D), the sibling questions will refer to humans.
+B’s topic expansions also open doors to asking more in-class and/ or end-of-chapter questions on living situations and family (including siblings) — for mice; later (Ch’s C &D), the sibling questions will refer to humans.
 Ch’s.
-A, C & H also deal with a specific “home” issue: moving to a new one.
+A, C, G & H also deal with moving to a new home.

-The author had a cousin who was pushed toward vocational high school because he wasn’t “smart enough” for an academic high school.
+I, the author, had a cousin who was pushed toward vocational high school because he wasn’t “smart enough” for an academic high school.
 He made a good living as a tool & die-maker, eventually starting his own business.
-His eldest son became an accountant (a profession known for high intelligence scores), then Chief Financial Officer, then bought & ran a manufacturing business!
+His eldest son later became an accountant (a profession known for high intelligence scores), then Chief Financial Officer, then bought & ran a manufacturing business!
 In hindsight, I think the dad cousin was plenty smart, but probably had an undiagnosed learning disability!

-Stranger than fiction #1: On the last page of the chapter, Phil laments that when students graduate from the mouse MIT, they scatter without saying goodbye, hugging, etc. When this chapter is revised, the asterisk will likely be removed, with the comment moving HERE in the notes: The author was with a group of MIT alumni friends (though I didn’t go to MIT myself, I have more friends from there than from where I DID go to college) ending a celebration for an out-of-town friend’s visit.
-They just left, with no ceremony, no goodbye’s — much to the consternation of a Neurotypical woman present who couldn’t understand how they could just leave like that when they might not see each other again for months or even years.
-The author figured out later that Autistic people usually don’t see any need for long goodbyes.
-They’re glad to see their friends, and will be glad to see them again, but when it’s time to leave, they’re ready to move on to the next thing – alone.
+Stranger than fiction #1: On the last page of the chapter, Phil laments that when students graduate from the mouse MIT, they scatter without saying goodbye, hugging, etc. The basis of it: I, the author, was with a group of MIT alumni friends (though I didn’t go to MIT myself, I have more friends from there than from where I DID go to college) ending a celebration for an out-of-town friend’s visit.
+They just left, with no ceremony, no goodbye’s — much to the consternation of a Neurotypical woman present (she had abandonment issues); she couldn’t understand how they could just leave each other like that, when they might not see each other again for months or even years.
+The author later realized that many (maybe even most) Autistic people don’t see the need for long goodbyes.
+They’re glad to see their friends, and will be glad to see them again, but when it’s time to leave, they’re ready to move on to the next thing – alone!
 Get-togethers aren’t all that big a deal!
 And why bother taking the lead in organizing one?
 The irony is OTHER Aspie’s feel lonely a lot (I was an only child, so I would try to “collect” friends, and to some extent still do), so they invite the “ho hum” Aspies to an event, where the “ho hum” Aspies (like my son!) often act glad they were invited (but if not interested in the event, may say no — the friend may not be reason enough).
-Other places showing Aspie Mouse & others showing “ho-hum, OK, bye” behavior: Chapters D, G, F & I. It’s addressed in Q B-11 (3 & 4)
+Other places showing Aspie Mouse & others showing “ho-hum, OK, bye” behavior: Ch’s D, G, F & I. It’s addressed in Q B-11 (3 & 4)

 Questions for Thought/ Discussion: Ch.
 B, “Leaving the Nest for ‘M.I.T.‘”